 This publication provides information about GRIO version 2, the second-generation guaranteed-rate I/O product from SGI.
-It is supported with CXFS 3.4 or later.
+GRIO version 2 is supported with CXFS 3.4 or later.

 Related Publications

 The following publications contain additional information that may be helpful: